NEOMA-MSc-Financial-Markets/NEOMA_MSC_Financial_Markets/README.md

 ![Figure 2024-12-02 191338](https://github.com/user-attachments/assets/1711b5e0-981f-40af-ab97-ae036b1f2393)

-Note
+Customization

+  	You can easily customize the portfolio by modifying the config.json file.
+Add or remove tickers, adjust dates, or change the risk-free rate to suit your analysis needs.

-This report, created by NEOMA Business School students for the Financial Data Analytics & Programming course, is for educational and research purposes in the context of advanced financial analysis and portfolio management purposes only.
-It is hypothetical and does not constitute financial or investment advice or an invitation to invest.
+Note : This tool is designed for educational and research purposes in the context of advanced financial analysis and portfolio management.
+It does not constitute financial or investment advice.

+Author

-AUTHOR : Adrien PICARD - picard.adrien@icloud.com
+ 	Adrien PICARD - picard.adrien@icloud.com

+License : This project is open-source and available under the MIT License.